PAIDiPaidThis.com

 Why does a vet x-ray cost more than I expected?

-Because the price usually includes more than the image.
-Sedation or anaesthetic, several views, and a vet's time to interpret the results all add up.
-Ask for an itemised estimate so you can see where the money goes.
+Because the price usually covers more than the image.
+Sedation or anaesthetic, several views, and the vet's time to interpret the results all add up separately.
+Ask for an itemised estimate so you can see exactly where the money goes before you agree to the scan.

 Does my pet need to be sedated for an x-ray?

 Often, yes.
-A clear image needs the pet to lie completely still in a specific position, which most animals will not do while awake, especially if they are in pain.
-Sedation is also safer for the handling team.
-Your vet will advise based on your pet and the area being imaged.
+A clear image needs the pet to lie completely still in a specific position, which most animals will not do while awake, especially if they are in pain or frightened.
+Sedation also keeps the handling team safe from a scared or struggling animal.
+Your vet will advise based on your pet's temperament and the area being imaged.

 Is an ultrasound or x-ray cheaper?

 It depends what the vet needs to see.
-X-rays are best for bones and the chest, ultrasound for soft tissue and organs, and sometimes both are needed.
-Price varies with sedation and the number of images, so ask for an estimate for the specific scan being recommended.
+X-rays are best for bones and the chest, ultrasound for soft tissue and organs, and sometimes both are needed to get the full picture.
+Price varies with sedation and the number of images either way, so ask for an estimate for the specific scan being recommended rather than assuming one is always cheaper.